dhellmann/pymotw-3/source/concurrent.futures/index.rst

 Future Callbacks
 ================

-To take some action without explicitly waiting for the result, use :func:`add_done_callback` to specify a new function to call when the :class:`Future` is done.
+To take some action when a task completed, without explicitly waiting for the result, use :func:`add_done_callback` to specify a new function to call when the :class:`Future` is done.
 The callback should be a callable taking a single argument, the :class:`Future` instance.

 .. literalinclude:: futures_future_callback.py
    :caption:
    :start-after: #end_pymotw_header

+The callback is invoked regardless of the reason the :class:`Future` is considered "done," so it is necessary to check the status of the object passed in to the callback before using it in any way.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'futures_future_callback.py', line_break_mode='wrap'))